Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 ## Media
-* The pohot for home page and contact taken
+* The image for home pages and contact took https://www.pexels.com

+* The image for photo pages my private dog which passageway in 2018

+## For General Project Advice
+ * HTML & CSS Coding Best Practices
+ * Google HTML/CSS Style Guide

+# Thank you to My Husband and all classmates in slack for the support!